ex-Plant/2025_learning/boot.dev/cli/cli_theory.md

 For files that are compiled executables we can simply type the file name in the shell and it should start.
 But some scripts need interpreter to run.
 We need to tell the computer what interpreter we want to use to try and start the program.
-*shebang* is a special line at the top of the script that tells your shell which program to use The format for a shebang is the following:
+*shebang* is a special line at the top of the script that tells your shell which program to use as the interpreter.
+The format for a shebang is the following:

 ```shell